Working with dashboards and graphs

 Whether your ecommerce company is big enough to have a finance team, or whether you’re a sole trader wearing many hats, you will have lots of important financial decisions to make.
 Here’s why returns should be at the top of that list.

-Cost and scale of returns problem in SMB market
+The cost and scale of returns problems in the SMB market

 How to handle returns is a bit of a challenge for retailers in general, and for small businesses, it can be a serious drain on resources.
 Returns happen across all ecommerce types and, as you can see from our handy table, automotive retailers struggle the most, with customers in those industries returning almost 20% of purchases.
 That’s shortly followed by clothing retailers (12.2%) and home improvement and houseware brands, whose customers return 11.5% of online orders.
 Data suggests that the return rate of online bought purchases is higher than that of purchases bought in a physical store.